 Lettuce.
 Take it carefully out the plastic bag and keep the bag.
 Put the lettuce in the paper bag you kept from the bread and then back into the plastic bag before adding to the drawer in the fridge.
 The paper bag absorbs all the moist and keep it from rotting, the plastic bag keeps it crisp and fresh.

 Carrots.
-Peel the carrots with a potato peeler and into another paper bag from a bread and then in a plastic bag into the fridge.
+Cut the stems and peel the carrots with a potato peeler and into another paper bag from a bread and then in a plastic bag into the fridge.
 When you need carrots for salad or cooking it is ready and such a pleasure to use.

 Make sure to punch a few holes in the plastic bags of all other fruit and veggies in the fridge, preventing it from rotting, it needs a bit of breathing space.